kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 5. Test with huge metric payload where we don't scale gradually more like a spike

 ### Multiple pods all running on a single node and export metrics
+Setup:

+Avalanche load generator configuration per pod:
+- Metric count: 500
+- Metric series: 20
+- Number of labels: 10

-Avalanche load generator configured to generate `500 distinct metrics` and `20 metric series` for each pod, each metric data point has 10 labels.
-To simulate smooth ramp-up and avoid huge data flood from beginning, Avalanche load generator started with 5 instances and instance count increased with 5 instances every minute until reach the peak.
+To simulate a smooth ramp-up and avoid huge data flood at the beginning, load generator was started with 5 instances, instance count was increased at 5 instances every minute until peak was reached.

-This test executed on a single node installation to determine limits of a single metric agent, after Avalanche load generator reach `30` instances metric agent hits the limits and stay stable with this setup, any load above this setup memory limiter will refuse incoming traffic.
+This test was executed on a single node installation to determine the limits of a single metric agent, after the load generator reaches `30` instances, metric agent hits the limits and stays stable with this setup.
+Any load above this setup will cause memory limiter to refuse incoming traffic.

-The graph below shows amount of average metric points processed by the `prometheus metric receiver` per second, agent reach in average `14K metric points/sec`
+The graph below shows the average metric points processed by the `prometheus metric receiver` per second, agent reaches an average of `14K metric points/sec`
 ![Peak accepted metric points](./assets/overall-peak-metric-point.jpg)

-Following graph shows amount of refused metric points from the configured `memory_limiter`, traffic above 14K metric points/sec results metric refuse by the `memory_limiter`.
+Following graph shows the refused metric points from the configured `memory_limiter`, with traffic above 14K metric points/sec results in  metrics being refused by the `memory_limiter`.
 ![Peak refused metric points](./assets/overall-peak-metric-point-refused.jpg)

 Following graph shows memory utilization of metric agent during test phase.